-Canadians will mark the 150th anniversary of Confederation on July 1 — including the massive Canada Day celebration on Parliament Hill and highlights from the Prince of Wales in Canada.
-WATCH Saturday on CPAC and cpac.ca
+Canadians marked the 151st anniversary of Confederation on July 1 — including the massive Canada Day celebration on Parliament Hill:

 Here’s more on what happened in the months leading up to July 1, 1867, when the British North America Act came into force, creating the Dominion of Canada and its four provinces: New Brunswick, Nova Scotia, Ontario, and Quebec.